 All calculations are based on the maximum number of years since 1900 and used as method the unweighted average of all methods of calculation.

 The UK risk-free interest rate remains very low, seen historically.
-The risk-free interest rate moved even further downwards to 1,50% end 2017 from 1,56% end 2016, 2.29% end 2015.
-This means that, together with the 2,87% risk premium, the equity component in company valuation requires about 4.37% (2,87% + 1.50%) currently.
+The risk-free interest rate moved a bit up to 1,55 end 2018 from 1,50% end 2017.
+This means that, together with the 1,32% risk premium, the equity component in company valuation requires about 2.87% (1,32% + 1.55%) currently.
 Thanks to these very low interest rates, financial leverage reduces risk premiums substantially.
-When leverage is still excluded, all this translates into a WACC of 4.37%, or, conversely, a theoretical PE of 22,88.
+When leverage is still excluded, all this translates into a WACC of also 2.87%, or, conversely, a theoretical PE of 34,84.
 This theoretical PE is currently much higher than the actual PE in the UK.
-For example, on 26-10-2018, the unweighted actual PE of the FTSE 100 showed a value of 15,44, much lower than the 21,40 of last year.
-Same story for the FTSA All Share: on 26-10-2018 19,74 compared to 23,75 last year.
-Erratic outcomes are avoided in these calculations by excluding PE's over 100% or below 0% to avoid the CAPE method.
+For example the unweighted actual PE of the FTSE 100 showed in 2019 a value between 15 and 17 most of the year, say 16 on average.
+Same story for the FTSE All Share: on 25-12-2019 23,42.

 It is good tradition in this bulletin to leave now the field of facts and figures to enter the world of gurus and prophets.
-The usual market irrationality, as reported on the 2006/2007 basis, suggests a stable situation after the recent downfall of share prices.
+The usual market irrationality, as reported on the 2006/2007 basis, suggests a stable situation.
 Actual real PE is much lower than theoretical PE.
-Leverage defined as Equity/(Equity + Debt financed at the risk free rate)) in 2007 of 87,31% is far below the actual leverage of >100%.
+Theoretical leverage is now far over 100%.
 Financing costs remain below dividend income in most situations.
-Thus, without warranty and subject to calamities, contrary to some warning last year, the tale of Goldilocks may well resume.
+Thus, without warranty and subject to calamities, the tale of Goldilocks may well continue for now.

 A free valuation demo can be downloaded from this website by clicking on the link: Free Software.
 The latest version 8 with the latest risk premiums can be purchased online with the link: Order Software.